kiannakazemi/Magic_Gamma_Telescope/README.md

 # Magic_Gamma_Telescope

-In a gamma telescope, high-energy particles hit the telescope.
-A detector records specific patterns of light hitting the telescope.
-By analyzing the properties of these patterns, we are going to predict the type of particle that caused the radiation, whether it was a gamma particle or a hadron.
+In this project, we explore the fascinating realm of gamma telescopes, where high-energy particles interact with the telescope, generating distinct light patterns.
+Leveraging machine learning, we aim to develop a robust model employing various algorithms such as K-nearest neighbors, Naive Bayes, Logistic Regression, Support Vector Machine, and Neural Network.
+Our objective is to determine which model achieves higher accuracy in predicting the particle type responsible for the radiation, distinguishing between gamma particles and hadrons.

 Magic dataset: https://archive.ics.uci.edu/dataset/159/magic+gamma+telescope